-&lt;sup>34 Fredrickson, Barbara & Branigan, Christine.
+49 Fredrickson, Barbara & Branigan, Christine.
 (2005).
 Positive Emotions Broaden the Scope of Attention and Thought-action Repertoires.
 Cognition & emotion.
 19. 313-332.

-&lt;sup>35 Fredrickson, Barbara & Losada, Marcial.
+50 Fredrickson, Barbara & Losada, Marcial.
 (2005).
 The Positive Affect and the Complex Dynamics of Human Flourishing.
 The American psychologist.
 60. 678-86.
 10.1037/0003-066X.60.7.678.

-· The three aspects of meaningful Learning
+The three aspects of meaningful Learning.

 In looking at Learning from a long-range, bird's-eye view, these are the three elements of a meaningful insight.
-These elements are similar to Ken Robinson's definition of creativity, which is the combination of the novelty of an idea with its usefulness and connection to what already exists.
+These elements are similar to Ken Robinson's definition of creativity, which is the combination of the novelty of an idea with its usefulness and connection to what already exists.51

 - 1. Concept.
-Learning happens when a client becomes aware of an idea, emotion, or piece of information.
+Learning happens when a client becomes aware of an idea, emotion, or other piece of information they need to know more about.
 The concept itself is the first part of learning.
-When people think about learning, most people think solely about the concept. - 2.
+When people think about learning, most people think solely about the concept.
+A concept could be anything from developing a new procedure at work to incorporating more awe into their life. - 2.
 Context.
 Learning happens when a concept is placed within a larger context.
 In life coaching, the client's life is the context in which all other learning takes place.
-Being mindful--and curious--about aspects of the context can offer useful areas to explore in a coaching session. - 3.
+Being mindful and curious about aspects of the context can offer useful areas to explore in a coaching session.
+For example, you might ask questions such as: - How will developing this procedure impact your life? - What aspects of your life will change if you incorporate more awe into your daily routine? - 3.
 Importance.
 The last piece of Learning is the meaning and importance that a client becomes aware of when learning a new idea, emotion, or piece of information.
 Asking about meaning helps solidify the learning and often brings the insight even deeper.

-· Balance between learning and performance zones
+Balance between learning and performance zones.

-It's possible for both zones to happen at the same time, but it's rare.
+It's possible for both a learning zone and performance zone to happen at the same time, but it's rare.
 More common is to find a balance point between the two.
-During a coaching session, by bringing attention to the balance point, you offer clients a chance to mindfully design how they spend time in each zone between coaching sessions.
-Even the awareness of the difference between the two often leads clients to insights into how they are spending their time and energy.
+By bringing attention to the balance point, you offer clients a chance to mindfully design how they spend time in each zone between coaching sessions.